 Monitoring the amount of time your child spends on social media, especially in comparison to the amount of time they spend interacting with family and peers in-person, is essential.
 In fact, studies found teenage girls that had high social media usage but also had high face-to-face socialization escaped the negative impact girls with only high social media usage suffered.

 Beyond that, parents can strive to set a good example and continually provide an outlet for the in-person connection that’s so essential to their development.
 Dr. Mariani suggests the same, “Both children and adults spend an exorbitant amount of time glued to their devices.
-Increasing the time spent in face-to-face contact and direct personal communication will build aspects critical in close relationship, including active listening and empathy.”
+Increasing the time spent in face-to-face contact and direct personal communication will build aspects critical in close relationships, including active listening and empathy.”

 Allowing for screen-free time as a family to promote positive face-to-face interaction, ensuring your children are interacting with peers in-person and monitoring social media usage can all help your kids counterbalance some of the negative effects of social media.